 High-dose zinc supplements appear to be effective in treating hypogonadism in some men.
 However, zinc supplements are not currently recommended as a universal treatment for hypogonadism.
 [14]

-Conclusion: Can Testosterone affect your Face
+Conclusion: How Testosterone Shapes Your Face

 High Estrogen Face